Lodger agreement: licence to rent a room

 The law relating to this document

-In legal terminology, this document is called "a licence to occupy" and gives a lodger permission to live in a property without creating a tenancy.
+In legal terminology, this document is called "a licence to occupy" and gives someone permission to live in a property without creating a tenancy.

-When you take in a lodger, a tenancy agreement (such as an assured shorthold tenancy or AST) is not appropriate for two reasons.
+A tenancy agreement (such as an assured shorthold tenancy or AST) is often not appropriate for two reasons.

 Firstly, the landlord living in the same property as the “tenant” is one of the circumstances under the Housing Acts that automatically invalidates use of an AST.